-Plane Carrying 11 Crew And Passengers Crashes In Philippine Sea, Navy Says
+8 Recovered After Plane Carrying 11 Crashes In Philippine Sea, Navy Says

-The Navy says a propeller-driven C-2 Greyhound carrying 11 crew and passengers has crashed in the Philippine Sea southeast of Okinawa, Japan.
-"Personnel recovery" is underway, the Navy says.
+The Navy says eight people have been recovered and are "in good condition" after a propeller-driven C-2 Greyhound carrying 11 crew and passengers crashed in the Philippine Sea southeast of Okinawa, Japan.

+"Search and rescue" for the remaining three people is still underway, the Navy says.

 In a brief statement, the U.S. 7th Fleet said the C-2, a twin-engine airplane used to ferry personnel to and from aircraft carriers, went down about 2:45 p.m.
 Japan time (12:45 a.m.
 ET) while it was en route to the aircraft carrier USS Ronald Reagan (CVN76), which is operating in the region.

-It said the Reagan was conducting search-and-rescue operations.
+By 3:23 p.m. local time, eight people were recovered.
+The 7th Fleet said they were all taken to "USS Ronald Reagan (CVN 76) for medical evaluation and are in good condition at this time."

 The cause of the crash is not yet known, the statement said.

 "Personnel recovery is underway and their condition will be evaluated by USS Ronald Reagan medical staff," it said.
 The names of crew and passengers were being withheld pending notification of next of kin, the Navy says.

-Japan's Defense Minister Itsunori Onodera told local reporters that eight people had been recovered, but it wasn't clear whether any or all were found alive, according to The Washington Post.
-There was no confirmation from the Navy.
+Japan's Defense Minister Itsunori Onodera first told local reporters that eight people had been recovered, which was later confirmed by the Navy.

 The Associated Press adds background: